-I’ll be perfectly honest, up until recently emotional intelligence (EQ) has been way down the list of things I have wanted to acquire, and this is certainly not unique to me.
-We are a nation who are unlikely to have a house, a spouse or kids until we are deep into are thirties (thanks economy) and as a result the motivation to be able to successfully manage yourself emotionally is pretty slim.
+I’ll be perfectly honest, up until recently, emotional intelligence (EQ) has been way down the list of things I have wanted to acquire, and this is certainly not unique to me.
+We are a nation who are unlikely to have a house, a spouse or kids until we are deep into our thirties (thanks, economy) and as a result, the motivation to be able to successfully manage yourself emotionally is pretty slim.

 1. Emotional awareness, including the ability to identify your own emotions and those of others;